VNG-Realisatie/nlx/docs/docs/try-nlx/docker/provide-an-api.md

 Congratulations, you have successfully provided an API on the NLX network! 🎉

+## Transaction log

+The inway and the Outway are able to log metadata of the requests they process in the transaction log.
+The transaction log is a optional feature that is enabled in this guide.
+You can view the transaction log in NLX Management.
+Open a browser, navigate to http://localhost:8080 and log in.
+Now click on the `Transactie logs` button in the menu.
+You should now see several entries for the request you just made.

 ## In sum

 You have provided your API to the NLX network.
 In this part, you have:

 - Created a service for the demo API
 - Used your outway to consume your own inway API.
+- Viewed the transaction logs in NLX Management